Searching Shri Ram ; An Epitome of Virtue

 Once again, none of the memorials can be termed as scientific evidence.

 4th Phase along Tungbhadra and Kaveri.
 Shri Rama and Laxman extensively travelled through these areas in search of Sitaji.
 After meeting Jatayu they moved towards south to reach Rishyamook Parbat, in Hampi.
 Entire Sundarkand is based on this area.
-Enroute, they visited Shabari ashram in Pampasarovar area in Belgaon and is still famous for Ber trees.
-There is another Pampasarovar in Hampi which is also claimed to be Mata Sabrees’ ashram.
-This one makes sense as it is closer to Rishyamukh Parbat and Rishi Matang's ashram who was the Guru of Mata Sabree.
-Moreover, as it was Mata sabree who directed Ram to Hanuma/Sugreev who were residing close to her Ashram.
+Enroute, they visited Shabari ashram in Pampasarovar area near Hampi.
+It is closer to Rishyamukh Parbat and Rishi Matang's ashram who was the Guru of Mata Sabree.
+Mata sabree Had directed Ram to Hanuma/Sugreev who were residing close to her Ashram in Rishyamook Parvat.
 After crossing forests of Sandalwood, gardens and water bodies, they went towards Rishyamook.
 Here they met Hanumanji and Sugreev, and were shown Sitaji’s ornaments.
 Shri Rama killed Bali in this area.
 Rishyamook and Kishkindha are located in Hampi, Distt.
 Ballari of Karnataka.

 Shri Ram and Hanumanji have been in the folk lore for many centuries and one can see stories from Ramayan engraved in the columns of many temples of the Vijaynagar empire.
 There are also many memorials associated with Ramayan mentioned in Kishkindha Kand are located here ; Rishi Matang Ashram, Pampasarowar, Anjaniya Hill, Malyawant Ram temple etc.